-Members of the OECD’s Development Assistance Committee (DAC) agree to the objective of untying their bilateral Official Development Assistance (ODA) to the Least Developed Countries (LDCs) and Heavily Indebted Poor Countries (HIPCs) as a means to:
+Members of the OECD’s Development Assistance Committee (DAC) agree to the objective of untying their bilateral Official Development Assistance (ODA) to the Least Developed Countries (LDCs), Heavily Indebted Poor Countries (HIPCs), Other Low-Income Countries (OLICs), and IDA-only countries and territories as a means to:

-This Recommendation reflects the results of discussions in the DAC to respond to the Mandate provided at its 1998 High Level Meeting.
-It also reflects the subsequent decision by the DAC to revise the Recommendation in 2008 to extend its coverage to include the non-LDC HIPCs, to introduce provisions inviting non-DAC donors to untie their aid in parallel with DAC Members and inviting those responsible for procurement to promote respect for internationally agreed principles of corporate social and environmental responsibility.
-Finally, it also reflects the outcome of the 2013 review of the provision to extend the geographic coverage of the Recommendation to include non-LDC HIPCs.
+The Recommendation reflects the results of discussions in the DAC to respond to the mandate provided at its 1998 High Level Meeting.
+It also reflects the subsequent decisions by the DAC to revise the Recommendation.
+In 2008, the DAC agreed to extend the country coverage of the Recommendation to non-LDC HIPCs, to introduce provisions inviting non-DAC donors to untie their aid in parallel with DAC Members and inviting those responsible for procurement to promote respect for internationally agreed principles of corporate social and environmental responsibility.
+In 2018, the DAC agreed to extend the country coverage of the Recommendation also to OLICs and IDA-only countries and territories.
 The shared intentions of DAC Members are to:

 Tied aid describes official grants or loans that limit procurement to companies in the donor country or in a small group of countries.
 Tied aid therefore often prevents recipient countries from receiving good value for money for services, goods, or works.

 Untying aid – removing the legal and regulatory barriers to open competition for aid funded procurement – generally increases aid effectiveness by reducing transaction costs and improving the ability of recipient countries to set their own course.
 It also allows donors to take greater care in aligning their aid programmes with the objectives and financial management systems of recipient countries.